As a parent, there’s a lot to keep track of to make sure your baby stays safe.

 In the Living Room

 Take a look at the television sets in your house to make sure they can’t tip over accidentally onto your child.

 Safe Kids recommends:

-• Mounting flat-screen televisions to the wall to prevent them from toppling off stands and following the manufacturer’s instructions to ensure that you have a secure fit.
+- Mounting flat-screen televisions to the wall to prevent them from toppling off stands and following the manufacturer’s instructions.

-• If you have a large, heavy, old-style cathode ray tube (CRT) television, placing it on a low, stable piece of furniture.
+- Placing large, heavy, old-style cathode ray tube (CRT) televisions on a low, stable piece of furniture.